Erg

 The erg is a unit of energy equal to 10−7 joules (100 nJ).
-It originated in the Centimetre–gram–second system of units (CGS).
-It has the symbol erg.
-The erg is not an SI unit.
+It is not an SI unit, instead originating from the centimetre–gram–second system of units (CGS).
 Its name is derived from ergon (ἔργον), a Greek word meaning 'work' or 'task'.

 An erg is the amount of work done by a force of one dyne exerted for a distance of one centimetre.
 In the CGS base units, it is equal to one gram centimetre-squared per second-squared (g⋅cm2/s2).
 It is thus equal to 10−7 joules or 100 nanojoules (nJ) in SI units.